 What is Cholesteatoma?

 A cholesteatoma is a skin growth that occurs in the middle ear behind the eardrum.
 It is usually due to repeated infection, which causes an ingrowth of the skin of the eardrum.
 Cholesteatomas often take the form of a cyst or pouch that sheds layers of old skin that has built up inside the ear.
 Over time, the cholesteatoma can increase in size and destroy the surrounding delicate bones of the middle ear.
-Hearing loss, dizziness, and facial muscle paralysis are rare but can result from continued cholesteatoma growth.
+Hearing loss, dizziness, and facial muscle paralysis can result from continued cholesteatoma growth.

 Luckily, cholesteatomas and the hearing loss they cause are largely treatable through surgery.
 The only way to be certain about whether or not you or a loved one has a cholesteatoma is to have a medical examination.